Limnoria/Limnoria-doc/use/install.rst

 ----------------

-In the next section of this guide we will use `pip`_, which is a generic way of installing Python software
+In the next section of this guide we will use `pip`_, which is a generic way of installing Python software.

 However, you can use any of these **alternatives**: